Mrs Sally Miners

 Each governor holds a monitoring area of responsibility within the school.
 Governors conduct monitoring visits on particular aspects of the School Improvement Plan linked to their area of responsibility.

 Governor monitoring is linked to the following areas:

-Mrs Sally Miners: Pupil Premium and IT
+Mrs Sally Miners: SEND and Pupil Premium and Whistle-blowing Governor

 Ms Susannah Storey: Redruth Learning Group

-Mrs Terri Jenkin: Reception, Maths, SEND and Transition
+Mrs Terri Jenkin: Reception and Maths

-Mrs Lora Newman: Year 1, PSHE/Wellbeing/Behaviour and Sports Premium
+Mrs Lora Newman: Year 1, PSHE/Well-being/Behaviour and Sports Premium

 Mrs Sara Sanders: Year 2, Literacy and RE

 Mrs Catherine Gajardo: Year 3, Health and Safety, Science and Attendance

 Rev Ann Butcher: Year 4, EYFS and Foundation subjects